tmrdlt/masterthesis-evaluation/README.md

 # Masterthesis-evaluation

-Evalution of the results of the user study for the Khipu prototype using Python, R and [R Markdown](https://rmarkdown.rstudio.com/).
+Evalution of the results of the user study for the Khipu prototype using R and [R Markdown](https://rmarkdown.rstudio.com/).

 ## Evaluation results
 - See [`evaluation.html`](/r/evaluation.html) for a knitted version of the .Rmd